ocecer/telegram-to-telegram-message-forwarder/ReadMe.md

     f.
 "FORWARD_FROM_YOUR_OWN_CHANNELS" – Enter 1 or 0.
 If you enter 1 you can forward messages from your own channel to your own channel.
 0, you cannot forward from your own channel.

-    f.
+    g.
 “BLACKLIST_WORDS” – Enter blacklisted word(s) split by ";" or just one blacklist word.

-    g.
+    h.
 “CHANGE_FOR” – There are 3 ways to use CHANGE_FOR
         i.
 If CHANGE_FOR will be empty, bot will delete all the BLACKLIST_WORDS from the message and forward. ii.
 If you will enter one variable for CHANGE_FOR, bot will change all the BLACKLIST_WORDS from the messages as CHANGE_FOR and forward. iii.
 If you will enter CHANGE_FOR for each BLACKLIST_WORDS, bot will change all the BLACKLIST_WORDS respectively with the CHANGE_FOR from the message and forward.
 (If you will not enter CHANGE_FOR for each BLACKLIST_WORDS, bot will just delete the BLACKLIST_WORDS.

-    h.
+    i.
 "THROW_IF_MESSAGE_CONSIST_WORDS" – Enter word(s) split by ";" or just one word.
 If message consists any of the words defined here, the message will not be forwarded.

-    i.
+    k.
 "THROW_IF_MESSAGE_CONSIST_URL" – Enter 1 or 0.
 If you enter 1, bot will not forward the message if it contains any URL.

-    j.
+    k.
 "DELETE_URL_FROM_MESSAGE" – Enter 1 or 0.
 If you enter 1, bot will forward the message but URL(s) will be deleted from the message.

     ATTENTION: If you will enter 1 for the THROW_IF_MESSAGE_CONSIST_URL, DELETE_URL_FROM_MESSAGE should be 0, reversible.
 But if you will enter 0 or 1 for both THROW_IF_MESSAGE_CONSIST_URL and DELETE_URL_FROM_MESSAGE, the bot will not proccess URL(s)'s in the message and directly forward the URL(s).